sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 <img src="images/heartbeat.svg" alt="heartbeat" width="800px"/>

 #### 1.2.1.8 Authentication
-sonic-telemetry provides three authentication mechanisms, and sonic-gnmi will use the same mechanisms:
+sonic-telemetry provides three authentication mechanisms, and we will keep the same mechanism:
 * Password: Like HTTP Basic auth, you pass the username and password in the gRPC metadata
 * JWT: JSON Web Tokens standard.
 First you authenticate with username/password and then receive a JWT token.
 After you send the token in the gRPC metadata.
 * User Certificate: Use a valid client certificate with the username embedded in the CN field.
 The certificate is for authentication, the username is for authorization.